 b.
 Acronyms

-Attaching acronyms related to academics, job titles, and affiliations after your name in your subject line for sending resume offers a unique opportunity to capture a recruiter’s attention and immediately distinguish yourself from the competition.
-Here are some examples of subject for sending resume:
+Attaching acronyms related to academics, job titles, and affiliations after your name in your subject line offers a unique opportunity to capture a recruiter’s attention and immediately distinguish yourself from the competition.
+Here are some examples:

 • Job application – William Tan, RN EMT, WSI